Sdcrouse/crazy-coffee-concoctions-backend/NOTES.md

 See https://httpstatuses.com/418 and https://tools.ietf.org/html/rfc2324#section-2.3.2 and https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418
 (There also seems to be a "coffee" URI scheme.)

+## Validation stretch goals
+* A Concoction needs a name, instructions, and at least one coffee; notes and Ingredients are optional
+* A Coffee (unless left blank) needs an amount, variety, and concoction_id (edge case); brand is optional
+* An Ingredient (unless left blank) needs an amount, name, category, and concoction_id (the latter two are edge cases, unless the user knows how to hack the DOM)

 ## For future reference
 * Be sure to run migrations in separate branches BEFORE merging them into master.
 A master branch with migration files that may or may not work, is a BAD idea!
 * To make the app run as fast as possible, it is SUPER important to index your foreign keys/associations!